Sherman Reed

 Sherman Reed is an American baseball coach and former player, who is the head baseball coach of the Coppin State Eagles.
-He played college baseball at Towson from 1979 to 1983.
+He played club baseball at Towson from 1979 to 1983.

 Playing career

-Reed played collegiality for the Towson Tigers baseball team from 1979 to 1983.
+Reed played club baseball for the Towson Tigers baseball team from 1979 to 1983.
 He then went on to play ten years of independent baseball.

 Coaching career

 Reed served as a coach at Western School of Technology and Environmental Science and Catonsville High School.
 Reed also spent the 2008 and 2009 seasons as an assistant at Coppin State.

 On July 9, 2010, Reed was named the head coach of the Coppin State baseball team.
 On May 9, 2018, Reed broke the Coppin State record for career wins with his 84th win.
 In 2018, Reed lead the Eagles to their first ever Mid-Eastern Athletic Conference (MEAC) Northern Division title.
 On May 15, 2018, Reed was named the MEAC Coach of the Year.